 \section{Preliminaries and notation}

-In this section, we introduce some notation and preliminary facts that we will use in our proofs.
-We ususlly use $\alpha$, $\beta$, $\gamma$ to denote colors and $\phi$, $\psi$, $\sigma$ to denote edge colorings.
-And we sometimes simply write “coloring” instead of “edge coloring”.
+In this section, we introduce some notation and preliminary facts that will be used in our proofs.
+We usually use $\alpha$, $\beta$, $\gamma$ to denote colors, and $\phi$, $\psi$, $\sigma$ to denote edge colorings.
+Sometimes, we simply write “coloring” instead of “edge coloring”.